JulienBacquart/NFP106/README.md

 - [Eight queens puzzle](./8_queens_problem/) : Place eight chess queens on an 8×8 chessboard such that no two queens threaten each other (no two queens share the same row, column, or diagonal).
 See the [Eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) wikipedia page for more details.
-Solved using different Hill Climbing/Gradient Descent algorithms and Simulated Annealing.
+Solved using different Hill Climbing/Gradient Descent algorithms, Simulated Annealing and Local Beam Search.